ariemeir/ariemeir/README.md

 <h2>Hi, I'm Arie Meir</h2>

-I love solving problems I discover in my own life and work.
+As an engineer who worked as a PM most of my career, I love solving problems I discover in my own life and work.
 The solutions often involve building apps and developing AI agents. </br>

 Sometimes hardware like PCBs and mechanical parts are involved. </br>